opt-out-tools/start-here/README.md

 Tech stack:
 - Python/R
 - Data science (text analytics, network analysis.. etc.)

+# Our Organisation

+## Teams and Focus
+The only thing better than being able to work on a project that really means something, is being able to work on it with a community of great people.

+We have experts from across the world working with a variety of skills from UX to network analysis.
+More transparency to come.

 # Code of Conduct
 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/malteserteresa/opt-out/blob/master/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.